 Cobalt Strike gives you a post-exploitation agent and covert channels to emulate a quiet long-term embedded actor in your customer’s network.
 Malleable C2 lets you change your network indicators to look like different malware each time.

 The above Image shows, Infected host tries to get further instructions by using the fake amazon site, but it looks legitimate.
-While checking the IP address 138[.]201[.]149.51 is not at all belongs to amazon.com, it just mimics amazon.com to evade detections.
+While checking the IP address 138[.]201[.]149.51 is not at all belong to amazon.com, it just mimics amazon.com to evade detections.

 - Later all connections are encrypted with client hello packets and the handshake process established, Now the malware can send instructions to a client in a fully encrypted manner which is highly dangerous.